coderaiser/putout/packages/eslint-plugin-putout/lib/multiple-properties-destructuring/README.md

 # multiple-properties-destructuring

-Keep each property on separate line when using multiple destructuring properties In the same way as eslint [object-property-newline](https://eslint.org/docs/rules/object-property-newline), but for destructuring.
+Keep each property on separate line when using multiple destructuring properties In the same way as **ESLint** [object-property-newline](https://eslint.org/docs/rules/object-property-newline), but for destructuring.

 Part of [**eslint-plugin-putout**](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout#rules).